modular-magician/terraform-provider-google-beta/website/docs/r/compute_target_http_proxy.html.markdown

   (Optional)
   This field only applies when the forwarding rule that references this target proxy has a loadBalancingScheme set to INTERNAL_SELF_MANAGED.

+* `http_filters` -
+  (Optional)
+  URLs to **networkservices.HttpFilter** resources enabled for xDS clients using this configuration.
+  This field only applies when the forwarding rule that references this target proxy has a **loadBalancingScheme** set to INTERNAL_SELF_MANAGED.

 * `http_keep_alive_timeout_sec` -
   (Optional)